 The benefits of thinking like a brain

-The architecture of today’s conventional computers still derive from the Von Neumann model of the 1940s.
+The architecture of today’s conventional computers still derives from the Von Neumann model of the 1940s.
 We don’t use the cardboard punch cards, but the basic idea is still the same.
 Advances have lessened how long it takes for the memory to transfer data to the processor.
 But the data still needs to shuttle back and forth, and that requires time and power.
 For decades, computers have steadily shrunk in size but grown in power.
 Computer scientists, though, say we’re getting close to the limit of how much we can keep souping up processors.
 Neuromorphic chips could break open a whole new field that will allow the trend to continue, quite possibly at an even quicker pace.

 One of the radical departures from conventional systems is that the storage of data on TrueNorth and the calculation of it aren’t separated.
 Its neural network can work multiple tasks without the timekeeping mechanism, breaking free of the linear operation that bogs down conventional operations.